Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Linear phonon-mediated process

-Eq.~(\ref{eq:phonon_wave_A2}) is introduced as an abstraction layer that isolates the linear phonon-mediated contribution from the full Raman response $\left[\partial_zA(z,t)\right]_{\mathcal{R}}\propto {i\left[\triangle\epsilon_R(z,t)A(z,t)\right]}$, clarifying the specific structural role this pathway plays in Raman temporal dynamics.
-Because the phonon wave is continuously driven by the optical fields, its amplitude $C^{\text{ph}}$ and phase $\phi^{\text{ph}}$ vary with propagation distance, whereas the governing phonon wave vector $\beta^{\text{ph}}$ itself remains fixed as determined by the dispersion relation in the interacting medium.
-This construction therefore does not constitute an independent evolution equation; the actual dynamics must still be obtained from the full Raman formulation ${\triangle\epsilon_R(z,t)A(z,t)}$ where $A(z,t)$ explicitly contains both the field components that excite the phonons and those that are to be converted.
-The newly-introduced equations thus complement, rather than supplant, the conventional nonlinear description by selectively filtering out the linear phonon-mediated pathway to make its physical role more transparent.
+Eqs.~(\ref{eq:phonon_wave_A2}) isolate the linear phonon-mediated contribution from the full Raman response $\left[\partial_zA(z,t)\right]_{\mathcal{R}}\propto {i\left[\triangle\epsilon_R(z,t)A(z,t)\right]}$, which clarifies the specific role this pathway plays in Raman temporal dynamics.
+Because the phonon wave is continuously driven by the optical fields, its amplitude $C^{\text{ph}}$ and phase $\phi^{\text{ph}}$ vary with propagation distance, whereas the governing phonon wave vector $\beta^{\text{ph}}$ remains fixed, determined by the dispersion relation in the medium.
+Therefore, Eqs.~(\ref{eq:phonon_wave_A2}) are not independent evolution equation, but coupled equations that need to be solved in conjunction with with the phonon dynamics equation for ${C^{\text{ph}}(z)}$ and ${\phi^{\text{ph}}(z)}$.
+The complete dynamics can also be obtained from a single equation (\eg as in the UPPE \cite{Chen2024}) with the full Raman formulation ${\triangle\epsilon_R(z,t)A(z,t)}$ where $A(z,t)$ explicitly contains both the field components that excite the phonons and those that are to be converted.
+The newly-introduced equations thus complement, rather than supplant, the conventional nonlinear description by highlighting the linear phonon-mediated pathway to make its physical role more transparent.